 "Yes, the strangest thing really.
 She ran right past here and out that door.
 I saw her and…" but before I finish the man is off with ten others, chasing after where I supposedly escaped.
 I make it to the front door with relative ease and give a note to the doorman saying Ryou Bakura had food poisoning and was being rushed home by caring friends.
 Happily he agreed to deliver the message to table nine, by the lobster tank.

 (That is the stupidest thing you've ever done, yadonushi.)

 Yeah, whatever.
 I have a pet lobster and my Yami doesn't.
 Maybe he wants one though?
 Why the hell did I want one?

 I look back on earlier where I was content to sit and let things happen against my will.
-I listen to Anzu when I don't want to and let notes bully me.
+I listen to Anzu when I don't want to and let notes bully me in appointments I never set.
 But after Jounouchi forced me to skip an apparent death threat and I survived, I've had it.
 I think I'm going insane from being carried around with all that blood pooling around my brain, but still.
 I'm shocked.
 I didn't want this lobster killed and I saved it.
 I did something about what I wanted.

-And I never wanted to go to the seafood place.
+And I never wanted to go to the seafood place anyway.

 I better stop this.
 What if I start to like it, doing dramatic things for myself sans anyone else's consent?
 That would topple the world I've set up nicely.
-My other half gets in people's way, lays across their railroad tracks and forces them to stop the train, so I try my best not to.
-So, what if I stop acting like I do?
+My other half gets in people's way, lays damsels across their railroad tracks and forces them to stop the train, so I try my best not to.
+So, what if I stop acting like that?
 What will happen to everything I consider daily life now?
-I like to please people; I can't be unhappy where I am.
+I really do like to please people.
+I can't possibly be unhappy where I am now.